lottekoblens/foodchecker/README.md

 * When scan doesn't work -> fill in barcode -> get information about that product
 * When barcode is not found -> given feedback that it's not found

+## :file_folder: Data

+The data that is used in this project comes from

 ## Activity diagram